mendersoftware/mender-docs/06.Artifact-creation/03.Modify-an-Artifact/docs.md

 The `mender-artifact` tool supports copying files in and out of Artifacts.

 !
-Content modification is only possible on Artifacts with the `rootfs-image` payload type.
+Content modification is only possible on Artifacts with the `rootfs-image` payload type, and a ! ext2, ext3 or ext4 filesystem.

 !!!
 It is also possible to copy files in and out of disk images (files ending with `img`), except !!! for `.ubimg` images.
 If copying into a disk image, the standard Mender paths, `/boot/efi`,